what are traditional metal braces?

 Following your initial consultation, an individualized treatment program will be created for your particular case.
 When you return to receive your braces, your teeth will be thoroughly cleaned and prepped before your metal brackets are applied.
 After we have brushed the bonding agent on your teeth, then your metal braces will be put on.
 Once all the mounts are done, the wire will be threaded through them.
 Then, you will have the ability to select your preferred band color(s).
 The small elastics keep the wires connected to the braces, and the application procedure generally moves quite fast and patients feel little to no discomfort.
 You should expect to revisit Rosenberg Orthodontics around once a month to receive adjustments and progress checks.

 Traditional braces may make flossing and cleaning your teeth more difficult.
 That is why good oral hygiene is important to your orthodontic therapy.
 After your braces are put on, a member of our team will instruct you on how to clean your teeth and provide you with helpful tips.
 As a rule of thumb, we suggest that you floss and brush your teeth after each meal.
 Maintaining all of your appointments and bi-annual dental cleanings may also help you achieve optimal outcomes.
-Normally, most patients will need to wear their braces for 1 – 2 years; however, your treatment period will be based on the seriousness of your situation.

 Once your treatment is complete, we will take the braces off and fit your teeth for a retainer.
 Your retainer will help keep your teeth in their new position.
 Our team can help you choose the perfect retainer to fit your needs.